Brazilians in Ireland: Student migration and the "fourth wave" (2000s and 2010s)

 In the 2000s, more Brazilians began coming to Ireland for study.
 Ed Giansante of eDublin, an organisation for Brazilians interested in moving to Ireland, believes the second wave began around 2007.
-The reason many Brazilians seeking to study in an English-speaking country choose Ireland is that Ireland is especially accessible to them.
-Many work in retail and food service alongside their studies.
+The reason many Brazilians seeking to study in an English-speaking country choose Ireland is that Ireland is especially accessible to them: Brazilians are non-visa-required nationals who can travel to Ireland and apply for permission to enter the state at the point of arrival, without the lengthy advance visa process required by countries such as the United States.
+Once here, English-language students can upgrade to a residence permit for a fee, entitling them to work up to 20 hours a week during term time and up to 40 hours a week during holidays, a considerably more permissive arrangement than the short-term study visa offered in the United Kingdom, which does not allow work at all.
+Many Brazilian students work in retail and food service alongside their studies.

-Annie Rozario of the Gort Resource Centre suggested there has been "an unacknowledged fourth wave" in recent years due to economic and political conditions back home, particularly among young people who were disillusioned by the Bolsonaro government.
-In 2021, the Brazilian Left Front organised protests in Dublin, Galway, and Cork alongside cities in other countries in solidarity with the ongoing anti-Bolsonaro protests back home.
+Annie Rozario of the Gort Resource Centre suggested there had been "an unacknowledged fourth wave" in the late 2010s due to economic and political conditions back home, particularly among young people disillusioned with the Bolsonaro government.
+In 2021, the Brazilian Left Front (a left-wing Brazilian political organisation in Ireland) organised protests in Dublin, Galway, and Cork alongside cities in other countries in solidarity with the anti-Bolsonaro protests back home.